alphagov/govuk-developer-docs/source/manual/assets.html.md

 - Asset files can be replaced, and a request to the original path redirects to the replacement.
 Currently only Whitehall and Specialist Publisher support this.

+## Static templates

+The templates that Static hosts are used by
+[GOV.UK frontend applications](/#frontend-apps) to render consistent aspects of GOV.UK pages.
+Production instances of GOV.UK applications access these by internal communication with Static.

+These assets are also available publicly for development and preview versions of GOV.UK applications.
+They allow apps to utilise these production resources without needing to run an instance of Static manaul.
+Public access to Static is provided by the `assets.publishing.service.gov.uk` hostname, which will proxy any requests not served by Asset Manager to Static.